nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 * For this demo, a flask server will be the resource server
 * Some endpoints will be authorize requests using the client credentials flow
 * A flask decorator that acts as a request middle-ware will be used to add authorization to the flask server endpoint.
 So just by adding the decorator, authorization can be added to the flask endpoint
 * The decorator for authorizing the request is created using the `authlib` python module.
-It can be
+It can be installed using the command `pip install Authlib`
 * The workflow of the request authorization in resource server is as follows:
 	* Extract the access token from request authorization header
 	* Fetch the public key from OAuth server for verifying the access token JWT signature